Police respond to disturbance involving hundreds of inmates at Monroe Correctional Complex

 “If it does get bigger, we do have the ability to activate larger teams … But we don’t have any confirmation of exactly what’s going on,” she said.

+Monroe police spokeswoman Debbie Willis said around 9 p.m. that the situation was under control and officials were working on “getting everyone back to where they should be.”

+“We’re not aware of anyone that was transported from the scene, but minor injury reporting will take awhile,” she said.

 Multiple DOC spokespersons did not immediately provide additional information Wednesday night.
+Tara Lee, a spokeswoman for Gov. Jay Inslee, said the governor had been briefed and was told “the situation is contained without injury to incarcerated people or Monroe staff.”

 It wasn’t immediately clear what touched off the disturbance.

-The conflict unfolded on the same day inmates at the prison’s minimum-security unit were told that additional inmates had tested positive for COVID-19.
+However, the conflict unfolded on the same day inmates at the prison’s minimum-security unit were told that additional inmates had tested positive for COVID-19.
 On Monday, DOC confirmed the first infection in the unit.
 Late Tuesday, the agency announced two additional inmates had tested positive.
 And Wednesday, the DOC acknowledged an additional three inmates had tested positive, for a total of six at the prison.

 Inmates and families of those confined at the unit have raised alarms, saying inmates are vulnerable in the dorm-like setting where men share living and recreations spaces, making it difficult or impossible to practice social distancing recommended by public-health officials.